 What Kinds of Jobs Can I Get with an Education Degree?

-Beyond the myriad of possibilities available in teaching, a bachelor’s or master’s degree in Education can prepare a candidate for opportunities in Education Administration, Coordinator positions, as well as Education-related sales and marketing, Nonprofit work, or even Government advocacy.
-In focus areas that are closely linked to teaching, but not in front of the classroom, candidates can find opportunities as a Tutor, Online Instructor, or Corporate learning and technical writing.
+In focus areas closely linked to teaching, candidates can find opportunities as tutors, technical writers, online instructors, and corporate educators.
 An Education degree can prepare the candidate for the range of required skills that are required to support collaborative experiences, lectures, training materials, and beyond.

 How Much Can I Make with an Education Degree?